EESSI/docs/docs/test-suite/installation-configuration.md

     * You can install a more recent version of Python on top of the GCC/GCCcore compiler.
     * You can install a ReFrame module with EasyBuild and a [ReFrame easyconfig](https://github.com/easybuilders/easybuild-easyconfigs/tree/develop/easybuild/easyconfigs/r/ReFrame) containing a more recent Python version.
+    * Don't forget to set RFM_PURGE_ENVIRONMENT=1 if you use Python from a module.
+The ReFrame easyconfigs already do that for you.

 #### Installing Reframe